1965 in the Vietnam War: April

-At a meeting of American military and political leaders in Honolulu, Ambassador Taylor successfully proposed that the U.S. adopt what he called the "enclave strategy" in its conduct of the war.
-Defense Secretary McNamara and Assistant Secretary John McNaughton, CIA analyst William Bundy, General Westmoreland, U.S. Navy Admiral U. S. Grant Sharp Jr. and the Joint Chiefs of Staff Chairman, General Earle Wheeler concurred in the proposal, which was adopted by President Johnson.
+At a meeting of American military and political leaders in Honolulu, Taylor successfully proposed that the U.S. adopt what he called the "enclave strategy" in its conduct of the war.
+McNamara and Assistant Secretary John McNaughton, CIA analyst William Bundy, Westmoreland, U.S. Navy Admiral U. S. Grant Sharp Jr. and the Joint Chiefs of Staff Chairman, General Earle Wheeler concurred in the proposal, which was adopted by Johnson.
 Taylor's idea was to limit U.S. ground operations to within a 50 mi radius of important areas in important coastal areas, and with the ARVN to conduct counter-insurgency operations in the surrounding territory.
 The strategy would prove unsuccessful, leading to Taylor's resignation and a switch to a "search and destroy" operation in June.
 In a memo to the President the next day, McNamara described the military consensus that "it would take more than six months, perhaps a year or two to...break the will of the DRV/VC [PAVN/VC] by denying them victory."
 On this date the U.S. had 33,000 U.S. military personnel in Vietnam and another 20,000 scheduled to be there.